 Pssst… Let me tell you a secret.
 The secret of perfect fudge, that is.
 Find out the chemistry behind the candy, then make your own.

 Make sugar “glass” icicles as a decoration (or as a snack!).

-Take a whirlwind tour of holiday chemistry activities that are ready to use in the classroom, along with how they can tie into what you’re teaching/learning.
+Take a whirlwind tour of holiday chemistry activities, along with how they can tie into what you’re teaching/learning.

 - Chemistry Carols

 You’ve never heard “Jingle Bells” and “Deck the Halls” like this.
 Ready, set, sing!